Klaus Hurrelmann: Educational research

 Klaus Hurrelmann's work in educational research focuses on how the starting conditions in families along with the way schools are organized determine academic success and failure.
 He uses his socialisation theory to explain this in terms of differences in the guidance and support given by parents.

 Klaus Hurrelmann's studies show how the design of the school system in Germany and the teaching process also contribute to the poor performance of children from families with low socioeconomic status.
 The early tracking of students into the three-tier system of Hauptschule, Realschule, and Gymnasium following elementary school systematically disadvantages children who receive little encouragement to learn in their families.
 Ever since the 1970s, Klaus Hurrelmann has been calling for Hauptschule, Realschule, and comprehensive schools to be merged into one type of integrated school with its own senior classes oriented toward the labor market and careers that will offer an educational alternative to the academic Gymnasium.
 This should reduce the pressure on parents and children to decide on the future course of education at the young age of 10 years.
 All school-leaving qualifications should be possible at both types of school.
 This approach, which he calls the “two-path model,” was introduced in the East German federal states in 1989/90 following the unification of the two Germanys.
 Since then, many West German federal states have also adopted this reform.

-Klaus Hurrelmann emphasizes the need to promote both achievement-related and social competencies in all educational institutes.
+Klaus Hurrelmann emphasizes the need to promote both achievement-related and social competencies in all educational institutions.
 An important element of such approaches is to integrate the promotion of exercise, good nutrition, and relaxation techniques in school curricula to help children and adolescents to master their age-specific developmental tasks.
 Klaus Hurrelmann also calls for parents and professional childcare and teaching personnel to cooperate intensively in negotiating their different childrearing concepts.
 He bases this approach on a “Magical childrearing triangle” with the three poles “Recognition”, “Encouragement”, and “Guidance”.
 He also supports compulsory parent training and favors the introduction of a symbolic “parenting license.”